PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 conversion or inference test was run for this checkpoint, following the active implementation-first validation policy.

+The synthetic-boundary channel-Slice rewrite now builds or accepts one `ModelIRGraphIndex` and accepts the session `LayoutState`.
+Indexed Transpose root discovery replaces the full root scan; all consumer queries reuse the index; and local NHWC propagation enumerates only its declared unary, binary, Concat, Slice, and Conv-family types.
+Slice input replacement, external bridge rewiring, bridge insertion, remaining-NCHW localization, and boundary-adapter removal are differential index operations.
+The original candidate guards, axis-vector conversion, graph-order insertion, and retry order are unchanged.
+The lowerer compatibility wrapper forwards optional state and its production call supplies the session layout state.
+The focused bridge and no-bridge success cases pass with one initial index refresh and a consistent final layout state; no model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its